 An employee who receives any performance rating other than the lowest rating is eligible for a performance increase each year.
 An employee who receives the lowest rating must demonstrate improvement to be retained and to receive future merit increases.
-Employees who were hired on or after March 1 or who have worked less than three months during the current review period are not eligible for merit increases that year.
-Employees hired between January 1 and February 28 generally receive pro-rated increases.
+Employees hired on or after April 1 or who have worked less than three months during the current review period are not eligible for merit increases that year.
+Employees hired between January 1 and March 31 generally receive pro-rated increases.

 Similarly, employees who have been out on leave for a substantial amount of time during the evaluation period may also receive pro-rated increases except as determined by FMLA.
+Performance increases for employees on a leave of absence on July 1 will have their increase delayed until they return to active status.
 When employees are transferred or promoted during the fiscal year, assessments of their performance for that year should be a collaborative effort between their new and previous supervisors and they will be eligible for the normal July 1 performance increase.